Earn income by displaying high-quality ads on your site.

 Controlling Ad Placement

-You can control where ads are placed on your site by adjusting the settings in your site’s Dashboard, at Jetpack → Settings → Traffic → Ads
+You can control where ads are placed on your site by adjusting the settings in your site’s Dashboard, at Jetpack → Settings → Traffic.

 You can also use the Ads widget to place an ad unit in any widget area on your site, from Appearance → Widgets.

-Finally, you can use the [wordads] shortcode to place an ad unit within the content of any Post or Page.
+Finally, you can use the [wordads] shortcode or the Ad Block to place an ad unit within the content of any post or page.
+If you are using [wordads] shortcode, make sure the Shortcode Embeds option is enabled otherwise the ads for the shortcode will not appear.

-An ads.txt file is a file publishers can use to identify who is authorized to sell their inventory.
+The ads.txt file is an optional file that, when present, tells publishers who is authorized to sell their inventory.

 Ads are enabled.
 Why don’t they show up?